 - 14.1 In deciding any matter of disputed fact or whether any of the allegations have been proved, the standard of proof to be applied by the decision-maker will be the balance of probabilities. - 14.2 In reaching its decision, the decision-maker will have regard to the written and oral representations received and all other information in the documents before it.
-It is for the decision-maker to decide which of the matters it accepts, and which it does not. - 14.3 The decision-maker, through the Secretary, will notify the Principal Executive Officer and the party in writing of its decision.
-If the decision is adverse to any party, the written notice will contain: - 14.3.1 the terms and grounds of any enforcement measure or sanction imposed; - 14.3.2 a copy of any public statement; - 14.3.3 a written statement of the reasons for the decision-maker's decision; and - 14.3.4 the particulars of the applicable right of appeal. - 14.4 Where, in relation to any fact or matter, the decision-maker is aware, or has been informed by the Commission at any time prior to the finalisation of his decision, that its decision may not, pursuant to any Regulatory Law, specify any reason which would involve the disclosure of confidential information the disclosure of which would be prejudicial to: - 14.4.1 a criminal or regulatory investigation (whether in the Bailiwick or elsewhere); or the statement of reasons must respect that obligation.
+It is for the decision-maker to decide which of the matters it accepts, and which it does not.

+- 14.3 The decision-maker, through the Secretary, will notify the Principal Executive Officer and the party in writing of its decision.
+If the decision is adverse to any party, the written notice will contain: - 14.3.1 the terms and grounds of any enforcement measure or sanction imposed; - 14.3.2 a copy of any public statement; - 14.3.3 a written statement of the reasons for the decision-maker's decision; and - 14.3.4 the particulars of the applicable right of appeal. - 14.4 Where, in relation to any fact or matter, the decision-maker is aware, or has been informed by the Commission at any time prior to the finalisation of his decision, that its decision may not, pursuant to any Regulatory Law, specify any reason12 which would involve the disclosure of confidential information the disclosure of which would be prejudicial to: - 14.4.1 a criminal or regulatory investigation (whether in the Bailiwick or elsewhere); or - 14.4.2 co-operation or relations with investigatory, regulatory or prosecuting authorities in any other place;

+the statement of reasons must respect that obligation.
 If, in consequence, anything is omitted from the statement the decision-maker must notify the Commission in writing of the fact that there has been such an omission.